 - 1. Ensure that all data planes restored correctly: - a.
 Perform a connection test for each connection in the data exchange to ensure that the connection functions properly. - b.
 Run a simple query for each data plane to ensure that you can connect to each one.
 (Each data exchange has its own data plane.) - 2.
 Verify that the correct data agent and data plane version installed. - 3.
-Use the following command to output the Secure Hash Algorithm (SHA) values for the data plane images (replace <data\plane\namespace> with the actual namespace in which the data plane is installed):
+Confirm that the Secure Hash Algorithm (SHA) values for the data plane images match those in Docker Hub.